Magic Beetle

 "Ooh, he doesn't even know I exist."

-Pushing herself away from the column she leaned down and plucked a wine cooler from the bucket of ice that sat next to Damon. he looked up, grinning while he watched her pace the patio with the unopened bottle.
+from the bucket of ice that sat next to Damon. he looked up, grinning while

 "Ah-ha.
 You need a magic beetle."